PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 * [kubeadm init phase](/docs/reference/setup-tools/kubeadm/kubeadm-init-phase/) to understand more about `kubeadm init` phases
-* [kubeadm join](/docs/reference/setup-tools/kubeadm/kubeadm-join/) to bootstrap a Kubernetes worker node and join it to the cluster
+* [kubeadm join](/docs/reference/setup-tools/kubeadm/kubeadm-join/) to bootstrap a PlaidCloud worker node and join it to the cluster
-* [kubeadm upgrade](/docs/reference/setup-tools/kubeadm/kubeadm-upgrade/) to upgrade a Kubernetes cluster to a newer version
+* [kubeadm upgrade](/docs/reference/setup-tools/kubeadm/kubeadm-upgrade/) to upgrade a PlaidCloud cluster to a newer version
 * [kubeadm reset](/docs/reference/setup-tools/kubeadm/kubeadm-reset/) to revert any changes made to this host by `kubeadm init` or `kubeadm join`